felixwiemuth/SimpleReminder/README.md

 - Support of different languages (with choice), including local date formats

-## Known problems
-The following problems or bugs are known and will be fixed soon:
-- After a reboot, previously scheduled reminders are not shown anymore (this is intended by Android).
-An option (requiring a permission to execute the app on device startup) will be added.

 ## Contributing
 If you have ideas on how to improve SimpleReminder, you are welcome to contribute.
 There are several ways you can contribute:
 - Share your ideas in an issue